Originally published November 10, 2022. Last updated January 29, 2025.

 How Do You Make It in the Racing Industry?

-With the mystery surrounding it, the variety of paths drivers can take, and the trickiness of sponsorship support, making it in the racing industry looks tough even before you consider the driving skill needed.
-But Staub is optimistic.
+With the mystery surrounding it, the variety of paths drivers can take, and the trickiness of sponsorship support, making it in the racing industry looks tough — even before you consider the driving skill needed.
+But it’s all about how you look at it.

-“‘Making it’ in the racing industry can mean very different things for different people.
-For most car enthusiasts, ‘making it’ can be as simple as having fun participating in a handful of Autocross, HPDE, Time Trial, Club Racing or Endurance Racing events each year,” he notes.
+‘Making it’ in the racing industry will mean different things for different people.
+For most car enthusiasts, ‘making it’ can be as simple as having fun participating in a handful of events for autocross, HPDE, Time Trial, Club Racing or endurance racing each year.